mbakr99/unsupervised-fault-discovery/README.md

 | **f19**       | 0.625  | 20.500 | 82.81    | *88.25*      |
 | **f20**       | 0.625  | 13.375 | 88.75    | *78.63*      |
 | f21           | 2.500  | 52.125 | 56.15    | *48.00*      |

+The average fault detection accuracy, excluding faults f3​, f9​, and f15​, is 91.96%, which is slightly higher than the 91.07% reported by [Sun et al. (2020)](https://doi.org/10.1016/j.compchemeng.2020.106991).
+Additionally, for  f3​, f9​, and f15, the proposed model achieves a significantly lower false positive rate (FPR), with reductions of 62.5% for f3​ and 91.22% for f15​.
+This reduction is attributed to the better generalization of the proposed model and the novel anomaly score.